srstanic/dev.srdanstanic.com/_posts/2021-03-24-swift-protocol-types-and-naming.md

 2. If the implementer *is doing something*, name the protocol with an adjective ending with `ing`, e.g. `Loading`, `Generating`, `Coordinating`
 3. If *something is done to* the implementer, name the protocol with an adjective ending with `able` or `ible`, e.g. `Comparable`, `Codable`, `Cachable`

-If you agree or disagree with any of the above, please let me know in the comments.
+If you have any thoughts, remarks, or a different viewpoint on any of the above, please let me know in the comments.